-The word “Hindu” originally meant anyone who lived in the Indus Valley (in the northwest of pre-1947 India; in Pakistan today), and that encompassed many different tribes, languages, cultures, beliefs and practices.
+The word “Hindu” originally meant anyone who lived in the Indus Valley (in the northwest of pre-1947 India; in Pakistan today), an area that encompassed many different tribes, languages, cultures, beliefs and practices.
 This diversity still exists today.
 “India is beyond statement, for anything you say, the opposite is also true.
 It’s rich and poor, spiritual and material, cruel and kind, angry but peaceful, ugly and beautiful, and smart but stupid.
 It’s all the extremes.”
 1

 Linda Johnsen, a recognized expert on Hinduism, writes: “Hinduism is by far the most complex religion in the world, shading under its enormous parasol an incredibly diverse array of contrasting beliefs, practices, and denominations.
 Before the arrival of the Muslims around 1000 CE, Hindus handily assimilated all the would-be conquerors who came storming over the northern borders.
 The Kushans (Mongolians), the Parthians (Persians), and the Huns all eventually melted into India’s embrace, disappearing into the sea of Hindu culture.”
 2